Artwork by Chrisie Fearns Graphic Design

 What happens in History Week?

-In 2021, History Week will be launched on Friday 3 September at the NSW Premier’s History Awards, an event run in partnership with the State Library of NSW.
+In 2022, History Week will be launched on Friday 2 September at the NSW Premier’s History Awards, an event run in partnership with the State Library of NSW, with other History Week events commencing on Saturday 3 September.

-A further feature event of History Week is the Annual History Lecture planned for the night of 7 September 2021.
+A further feature event of History Week is the Annual History Lecture planned for the night of 9 September 2022 in the Central West town of Orange (more news to follow!).
 A list of past Annual History Lectures can be found here.

 Online solutions for events